City Ground: Ground redevelopment

 The redevelopment plans once again came under question following a rent-row between the club and the city's council in February 2024, leading the club to state that they could revive plans to move elsewhere unless an agreement was reached.
-In May 2024, The Athletic claimed that club owner Evangelos Marinakis wanted the club to move from the City Ground and that the club were considering moving to a purpose built 50,000 seat stadium in Toton, nearly six miles from Nottingham City Centre.
+In May 2024, The Athletic reported that club owner Evangelos Marinakis wanted the club to move from the City Ground and that the club were considering moving to a purpose built stadium in Toton, nearly six miles from Nottingham City Centre.
 In the days following this news, an architect based in Nottingham, Matthew Drewitt, released a high level vision for an all new 65,000 seat stadium on the current City Ground site.
 The vision aimed to solve Forest's long held ambitions of significantly increasing the stadium's capacity by rotating the pitch such that the main stand would run parallel to the River Trent.
 The designs included a new club museum, a new pier pontoon for river taxis/floating event spaces and an extended Trentside towpath, which would enable greater fan concourse space over the banks of the River Trent.
-Matthew explained his vision on Forest fan podcast, Talking Reds, the same day as then chairman Tom Cartledge dismissed calls for consideration of pitch rotation on Forest fan podcast, Forest Focus, claiming there were strict rules from FIFA around pitch orientation, in spite of the fact the current City Ground orientation does not comply.

-In July 2024, the city council eventually agreed to sell the stadium’s land to the club almost four months later since the row started.
-In September 2024, owner Evangelos Marinakis confirmed his intentions to keep Forest at the City Ground, expanding the ground to a capacity of 50,000, with interviews on both the BBC and Sky.
+In July 2024, the city council eventually agreed to sell the stadium's land to the club almost four months later since the row started.
+In September 2024, owner Evangelos Marinakis confirmed his intentions to keep Forest at the City Ground, expanding the ground to a capacity of 50,000.

-The City Ground has seen significant redevelopment efforts, particularly following Nottingham Forest’s return to the Premier League.
+The City Ground has seen significant redevelopment efforts, particularly following Nottingham Forest's return to the Premier League.
 Much of the stadium has been redecorated with new signs and decorations, enhancing the overall aesthetic and fan experience.

 A notable addition is the installation of a Shipping Container Stand in the corner between the Trent End and the Brian Clough Stand.
 This innovative stand has a capacity of approximately 500 seats.
 The redevelopment also includes new safe standing areas, high-definition screens, and upgraded hospitality lounges, making the City Ground a modern and vibrant venue for football and other events.

-In June 2025, Rushcliffe Borough Council resolved to approve the club's plans for a new 10,000 seat replacement Peter Taylor stand and associated residential development.
+In June 2025, Rushcliffe Borough Council resolved to approve the club's plans for a new Peter Taylor stand and associated residential development.
 The club confirmed they would be working with partners on next steps, following the appointment of former Foster + Partners architect Konstantinos Chatzimanolis.